Fedor Bogomolov: Other works in algebraic geometry

-Other works in arithmetic geometry

-Bogomolov has contributed to several aspects of arithmetic geometry.
-He posed the Bogomolov conjecture about small points.
-Twenty years ago he contributed a proof (among many proofs) of the geometric Szpiro's conjecture which appears to be the nearest to Shinichi Mochizuki's claimed proof of the arithmetic Szpiro conjecture.

 Later career

 Bogomolov obtained his Habilitation (Russian "Dr. of Sciences") in 1983.
 In 1994, he emigrated to the United States and became a full professor at the Courant Institute.
 He is very active in algebraic geometry and number theory.
 From 2009 till March 2014 he served as the Editor-in-Chief of the Central European Journal of Mathematics.
 Since 2014 he serves as the Editor-in-Chief of the European Journal of Mathematics.
 Since 2010 he is the academic supervisor of the HSE Laboratory of algebraic geometry and its applications.
 Bogomolov has extensively contributed to the revival of Russian mathematics.
 Three major international conferences commemorating his 70th birthday were held in 2016: at the Courant Institute, the University of Nottingham, and the Higher School of Economics in Moscow.